Analogue wave max freq: 100kHz. Square wave max freq: 42MHz.

 No circuitry is needed, although an optional output protection circuit is offered which should protect the Arduino board from accidentally connecting the outputs to voltages of up to plus and minus 30V or so. (perhaps more)

-By using the controller GUI, arbitrary waves can be drawn, edited, saved, opened and uploaded to the Arduino Due, automatically connected via the USB port.
+By using the controller GUI on your PC, arbitrary waves can be drawn, edited, saved, opened and uploaded to the Arduino Due, automatically connected via the USB port.
 A comprehensive help file is included.